River-Mochi/CityServicesRedux/README.md

 ### 6 languages
 * English, Français French, Deutsch German, Español Spanish
-* 简体中文 Simplified Chinese, Português Brazilian
+* 简体中文 Simplified Chinese, Português Brazilian, Polski Polish

 ## Technical

 ### Requirements and Compatibility
-- The mod does NOT modify savefiles.
+- The mod does NOT modify save files.
 - The mod does NOT modify game systems.
-- The mod uses Cities: Skylines 2 Mod Template by Captain-Of-Coit.

 ### Known Issues
 - Nothing at the moment.